callanspyfer/phpintegrations/README.md

  - Rendering dynamic content conditionally

 These examples highlight PHP integrations within WordPress.
-PHP allows clean, dynamic implementations that enhance the user experience and support long-term site growth.

-These examples demonstrate the foundational framework to enhance WordPress themes in real-world environments.
+PHP allows clean, dynamic implementations that enhance the user experience and support long-term site growth and demonstrate the foundational framework to enhance WordPress themes in real-world environments.